Fiskkit/Hasan/README.md

 This is the subscription and billing module for fiskkit.
-It is written in Java by Hasan and deployed to heroku.
-It uses web services to seed its database and operated in a standalone manner after that.
+It is written in Java using J2EE by Hasan and deployed to heroku.